Frequently Asked Questions

 How does JND differ from hobby sitters?

 Great question, and it can be a confusing one!
 Hobby sitters typically are not insured, bonded, trained, and may be unprepared for issues that may arise.
-Jill is a fully equipped professional dog walker, a graduate from Dog*tec Dog Walking Academy in Colorado, and trained in Pet First Aid and CPR.
 In many cases, hobbyists have full-time jobs in an unrelated field, or may be inconsistent or unreliable.
 While most hobbyist begin with a love for animals, the pet care industry is demanding, hard work, and requires knowledge and experience to be executed to the industry’s highest standards.
+At JND, we offer a team of sitters, reliable scheduling, GPS tracked real time visit reports, insurance, and bonding.

 How many visits a day do I need for my pets?